causalincentives/pycid/README.md

 This package implements causal influence diagrams and methods to analyze them, and is part of the [Causal Incentives](https://causalincentives.com) project.

-Building on [pgmpy](https://pgmpy.org/), pycid provides methods for defining CIDs and MACIDs, computing optimal policies and Nash equilibria, studying the effects of interventions, and checking graphical criteria for various types of incentives.
+Building on [pgmpy](https://pgmpy.org/) and [NetworkX](https://networkx.org/), pycid provides methods for defining CBNs, CIDs and MACIDs, computing optimal policies and Nash equilibria, studying the effects of interventions, and checking graphical criteria for various types of incentives.

+## News

+Version 0.7 *breaks backwards compatibility* by requiring CPD arguments to match the case of the parent nodes.
+To update your code to the latest version, simply change the case of the arguments, as illustrated [here](https://github.com/causalincentives/pycid/commit/e50ee06b7eafac63fe7c9471764c9c5774fc743b).
+Alternatively, stick to version 0.2.8.

 ## Install
 Create and activate